On the security dashboard, you get an overview of all current security alerts. The alerts identified are mapped to OWASP 2013 top 10 categories.

 On the Security dashboard view you can also:

-- Enable all the security patterns for that project with one click
+- Enable all the security patterns for that repository with one click

 - Download all the patterns in a csv file (this will give you a list of all the patterns considered by Codacy under the security category)

-You just have to go to your project’s Security Tab, click on and select the relevant option.
+You just have to go to your repository's Security Tab, click on and select the relevant option.